scottgallant/xaprb-src/content/blog/2015/11/10/what-its-like.md

 ![ignite-00006.jpg](/media/2015/11/ignite-00006.jpg)

-Everyone wants something from me. customers, employees, investors, community, family, vendors, governments.
+Everyone wants something from me.
+Customers, employees, investors, community, family, vendors, governments.
 The amount of time and energy left over for myself is very small.
 Personal and company demands are often in conflict.